bekkopen/devops-kurs/setup/README.md

 ========================

 This show how we created the environment for the workshop.
-YOU DO NOT NEED TO DO THESE STEPS

 This is how we built the box used in the excercises.